 Psst!
 Check out these top instagrammable spots in Madrid to capture stunning photos for your festive feeds!

 Christmas on the beach in Gran Canaria

 If you prefer to spend your winter holidays far from the crowds and in a mild climate and atmosphere, then the island of Gran Canaria is a fantastic choice.
 It offers a multitude of different activities away from the Christmas frenzy, from seaside horse-riding to hikes in the desert.
 But if you want you can also get your dose of Christmas spirit: on Canteras beach you can admire the nativity scene skillfully sculptured out of sand!
-Our seaside resort in Arguineguin and our family-friendly resort in the charming Puerto de Moga will provide the perfect base for your adventures.
+Our Radisson Blu Resort, Gran Canaria near Arguineguin and our family-friendly Radisson Blu Resort & Spa, Gran Canaria Morgan in the charming Puerto de Moga will provide the perfect base for your adventures.